Niwot Ridge: Characteristics of the site

 The University of Colorado's Mountain Research Station facilitates research from atmospheric chemistry to alpine and sub-alpine ecology.
-Niwot Ridge is one of the National Science Foundation's Long Term Ecological Research Network (LTER) sites, and has been used by the National Oceanic and Atmospheric Administration (NOAA) for atmospheric trace gas sampling since 1968.
+Niwot Ridge is one of the National Science Foundation's Long Term Ecological Research Network (LTER) sites and has been used by the National Oceanic and Atmospheric Administration (NOAA) for atmospheric trace gas sampling since 1968.
 The eddy covariance dataset at Niwot Ridge is among the longest for forest sites, and has been used to study the role of subalpine forests in cycles of water, carbon, nutrients, and energy.

-Substantial increases in nitrogen deposition during the past three decades is one of the major concerns and has already impacted biological processes in alpine tundra and surrounding catchment areas.
-Educational programs in the biosphere reserve focus primarily on the university level, but also include high schools and the general public.
+Substantial increases in nitrogen deposition during the past three decades are one of the major concerns and have already impacted biological processes in the alpine tundra and surrounding catchment areas.
+Educational programs in the biosphere reserve focus primarily on the university level but also include high schools and the general public.

+Climate

+The weather station, Boulder 14 W, is located roughly 300 feet (91 m) above Niwot Ridge.
+Niwot Ridge has a subalpine climate (Köppen Dfc).